alphagov/govuk-developer-docs/source/manual/alerts/email-alerts.html.md

 are run via Jenkins: [Drug and medical device alerts check][drug-alerts-check] and [Travel advice alerts check][travel-advice-check].

-## Troubleshooting Icinga alerts for unsent emails
+## Troubleshooting failed checks

-* Inspect the console logs for the Jenkins job to confirm the reason for the failure.
+First inspect the console logs for the Jenkins job to confirm the reason for the failure.
+The email check looks in two different mailboxes and the failure message should describe which mailbox is seeing an issue.

 * Check the mailbox that is used for the check to rule out an issue searching for the message: `govuk_email_check@digital.cabinet-office.gov.uk` This email address is subscribed to travel advice alerts and drug and medical device alerts.
 Its credentials can be found in the [2nd line password store][] under `google-accounts/govuk_email_check@digital.cabinet-office.gov.uk`.
-* If the email has been received by the mailbox but the subject of the email doesn't match the title of the content item, this means that the title of the content was updated after it was first published and after the emails went out.
-  To stop the check from constantly failing, add the subject of the email to the [acknowledged email list][] and then re-run the Jenkins job.

 * Check whether the email was sent to the [courtesy copies google group][].
 Its presence here doesn't mean that the email was sent to users, just that Email Alert API processed the content change.